SecretFoundation/docs/docs/dev/privacy-model-of-secret-contracts.md

 - Got out of gas while accessing storage
 - Passing null pointers from the contract to the VM (E.g. `read_db(null)`)
 - Trying to write to read-only storage (E.g. inside a `query`)
-- Passing a faulty message to the blockchain (Trying to send fund you don't have, trying to callback to a non-existing contract)
+- Passing a faulty message to the blockchain (Trying to send funds you don't have, trying to callback to a non-existing contract)

 # Query